DaveGood1995/CardServiceApp/ReadMe.md

 ### Payment Fragment
 This is the main processing fragment of the app.
 The user can either enter an OrderId or generate a random one using the button.
 The user must also enter an amount, there is some basic validation to ensure entries will not cause errors.
+Once a transaction is started, the app contacts the library and gets back an insert card message.
+Delays have been added to slow the process down, after 5 seconds the library grabs a random card from our Sample_Card data and returns it to the app, after another 5 seconds the app triggers the MakePayment class which calls the library, populates TransactionRequest with required data and sends the request to the library in a coroutine that is tied to the fragments lifecycle.

+The app will account for different card types and create the request as required.
+Errors will be handled gracefully and should give the user some indication as to what went wrong, with an error code they can use to guide the developer to help fix their specific problem.
+Once a trasnaction is successfully completed the user will be passed to the Receipt Detail Fragment to view their transaction, this new receipt will also be stored in the database for review later.

 ### Receipt List Fragment
 Displays a list of stored receipts from the database of previous transactions, all items are clickable and will take you to Receipt Detail Fragment.